 In keeping with the resolution of the Walworth County Board that created the Lake Beulah Management District (hereinafter referred to as the “District”), the electors of the said District have adopted these By-laws.
 The purpose of these By-laws is to define and regulate the activities of the District, its officers, and committees.
 These By-laws shall at all times be interpreted in a manner consistent with the laws of the State of Wisconsin and Chapter 33, Wis.
 Stats., under which the District was created and operates.
 Sections of the statues are cited throughout these By-laws.
 To the extent that such statues are amended, repealed or superseded, these By-Laws shall be deemed to have immediately adopted the same, so as to be consistent at all times with State law.

-Article I - ELECTORS OF THE DISTRICT
+Article I – ELIGIBLE VOTERS OF THE DISTRICT

-Section 1- RESIDENTS: Every resident of the District who is registered or eligible to vote in general elections shall be an eligible elector of the District§ 33.30 (2), Wis.
-Stats.
+Section 1- ELECTORS: Every resident of the District who is registered or eligible to vote in general elections shall be an eligible elector of the District.

-Section 2- NON-RESIDENT PROPERTY OWNERS : Every person whose name appears on the District assessment role prepared for purposes of real property taxation or who has provided proof of title to real property in the District, and who is a U.S. citizen 18 years of age or older, shall be an eligible elector of the District and may vote in accordance with Article II Section 2. §33.01(9)(ar).
-Any corporation, partnership, trust, foundation or association that owns real property in the District may appoint an official representative who shall be an eligible elector of the District. §33.285
+Section 2- NON-RESIDENT PROPERTY OWNERS : Non-resident property owners are qualified to vote at meetings of the District if they meet the requirements of Article II Section 1 of these By-laws.
+Further, non-resident property owners are entitled to notice and eligible to hold office consistent with Wis.
+Stat. secs.
+33.01(9) and 33.285.

+Section 3- ELIGIBLE VOTERS: Electors and qualified non-resident property owners as defined under Setion 2 and the Statutes shall be referred to throughout these By-Laws as Eligible Voters for reference purposes.

 Article II- VOTING

-Section 1-VOTING: For the purpose of voting at meetings of the district, a person who is a U.S. Citizen and 18 years of age or older and who meets any of the following requirements:
+Section 1-VOTING: For the purpose of voting at meetings of the District, a person is eligible to vote (1) if they are an Elector; or (2) the person is a U.S. Citizen and 18 years of age or older and who meets any of the following requirements:

-The person’s name appears as an owner pof real property on the District’s tax roll under s.
+The person’s name appears as an owner of real property on the District’s tax roll under s.
 70.65 (2) (a) 1. that was delivered under s.
 74.03 on or before the 3rd Monday in December of the previous year.

 The person owns title to real property in the management District but the person’s name does not appear as an owner of real property on the tax roll specified in subd.
 1.